Skip to content

 declare(strict_types=1);

-namespace App\Application\Console;
+namespace Application\Console;

 use Codefy\Framework\Console\ConsoleKernel;